kuldeepsharma1/cyber-honey-pot/UserManual.md

 ...
 ```

+**Step 3: Run the Log Archive Program**

-**Step3 Run the program** : cd to the `logServer` folder and run the monitor hub program with cmd `sudo python3 logArchiveServerApp.py` , the in the  orchestration network open URL http://172.23.20.5:5003 to check whether the monitor hub online as shown below:
+- Navigate to the `honeypotLogServer` folder and run the log archive server application with command `sudo python3 logArchiveServerApp.py`
+- In the orchestration network open a browser visit **[http://172.23.20.5:5003](http://172.23.20.5:5003/)** to verify that the log archive server is online, as shown below:

 ![](doc/img/um/um_s04.png)